effjy/krakken-disk-butterfly/README.md

 ---

-**Krakken-Disk** is an ultra-secure, high-performance encrypted disk manager engineered specifically for the post-quantum era.
-Powered by the massive 2048-bit **Krakken Abyssal** permutation, Krakken-Disk provides a uniform 256-bit post-Grover security margin across all volume layers.
+**Krakken-Disk (Butterfly Edition)** is an ultra-secure, high-performance encrypted disk manager engineered specifically for the post-quantum era.
+Powered by the massive 2048-bit **Krakken-2048 Butterfly** permutation, Krakken-Disk provides a uniform 256-bit post-Grover security margin across all volume layers.
 By combining cutting-edge lattice-based cryptography, elliptic curve cryptography, and hardware-accelerated AVX2 SIMD architectures, it ensures your data remains completely private even against future quantum computing adversaries.
+Same features as Krakken‑Disk, but with the Krakken‑2048 Butterfly permutation – faster 8‑round design and XRBD diffusion.

 ---